 The controversial film that put Irish director/screenwriter Neil Jordan on the map.
 Set in rural Ireland and bustling London, IRA member Fergus (Stephen Rea) develops a friendship with his captive, Jody (Forest Whittaker), and the kidnapping goes horribly wrong.
 Fergus then flees to London, where he seeks out Jody's girlfriend, Dil.
 An intense and thorny plot ensues.

-Endearing Roddy Doyle novel-turned-screenplay.
-An unwed 20-year-old named Sharon Curly shakes up a working class Irish community when she becomes pregnant and refuses to name the father.
+An endearing Roddy Doyle novel-turned-screenplay.
+An unwed 20-year-old named Sharon Curly shakes up a working-class Irish community when she becomes pregnant and refuses to name the father.
 Though full of quick wit and sarcastic banter, the dramedy has its touching, "family values" moments.
 Starring Colm Meaney and Tina Kellegher.

 A dark comedy with an Irish star-studded cast.
 Intermission follows the lives of a handful of dysfunctional characters whose choices all unwittingly affect each other's lives.
 Set in Dublin, the film takes on the grand themes of life, love and the law.
 Starring Cillian Murphy and Colin Farrell.